tp-archana/tp-archana/README.md

 🎓 Education: B.Tech in Computer Science and Engineering - MES College of Engineering.

-💡 Interests: Web development, Software engineering, Data Analytics and tech-driven problem-solving.
+💡 Interests: Web development, Software engineering, Data Analytics.

-🌱 Currently Learning: Python Django Development, Data Analytics , AWS
+🌱 Currently Learning: Python Django Development, Exploring on Data Analytics .

-🎯 My goal for 2025 is to develop my skills and master as many skills as possible for career growth.
+🎯 My goal for 2025 is to develop my skills and master as many skills as possible for my career growth.

 💫 Manifesting a Permanent job in 2025.